 - Zoology (C300).

 In Year Four, students will take the core modules, research methods and applications in biological sciences and a choice between Advanced statistics for biological research and Informatics for Life Sciences, together with a 60-credit research project.
 In addition, students will take either a 30-credit internship undertaken as a placement in the summer period between years Three and Four, or a total of 30 credits of other M level modules.
 These internships may be in the UK or in our partner institutions abroad, for instance in Thailand or China.
-Students also have the opportunity to spend part or all of the final year gaining practical experience, for example in industry of the NHS.
+Students also have the opportunity to spend part or all of the final year gaining practical experience, for example in industry.

 The title of your degree award will reflect your pathway of choice e.g. Master of Biological Sciences (Biochemistry).

 Department Key Facts